grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

     __replica__: $POD_NAME
 ```

-HA Tracking looks for the two labels (which can be overwritten per user)

-It also talks to a KVStore and has it's own copies of the same flags used by the Distributor to connect to for the ring.
+HA tracking looks for the two labels that can be overwritten per user.
+It also talks to a KVStore and has its own copies of the same flags used by the distributor to connect to, for the ring:

 - `distributor.ha-tracker.failover-timeout`
   If we don't receive any samples from the accepted replica for a cluster in this amount of time we will failover to the next replica we receive a sample from.
 This value must be greater than the update timeout (default 30s)